Tamara Ashburn

 With only a hint of suggestion of what I was feeling when creating.

-Like a two way mirror, both the viewer and originator blend into the artist and enter into a dance—of wild uncontained freedom that evokes humanness, playfulness, and inspiration beyond the edge of canvas.
+Like a two way mirror, both the viewer and originator blend into the artist and enter into a dance—of wild, uncontained freedom that evokes humanness, playfulness, and inspiration beyond the edge of the canvas.